jpcsp/jpcsp/trunk/README.txt

 -> Added the configuration of regional settings under "Options" > "Configuration" > "Region";

+-> Configuration settings can be changed "on the fly", i.e. the changes are effective immediately.

 -> Draft implementation for the support of Video UMDs;

 -> Basic network support: Infrastructure network is almost complete.
-   Adhoc network or Signin to Playstation Network are not supported at all.
+   Adhoc network or Signin to the Playstation Network are not supported at all.

--> A lot of compatibility improvements in almost of the PSP modules.
+-> A lot of compatibility improvements in almost all of the PSP modules.

+-> Major code cleanup in the module architecture (now using Java reflection).